Adrenal Enhaustion: A National EpidemicUpdated: July 20, 2018 Healthy Living

 Slay the Sugar Monster

 Once you have weaned yourself off of corn syrup/HFCS, you can get to work eliminating refined sugar from your life.
 This will go a long way toward resolving intractable symptoms of adrenal exhaustion.
 This article lays out the steps to get off sugar for good, indulging in only natural sugars a few times a week and keeping overall sugar consumption under 36 grams per day to keep immunity strong.

 Getting yourself off refined sugars will rest your adrenal glands considerably.
 You will notice your energy levels improve steadily taking this step toward hormonal wellness.
 The key to energy is steady insulin; no more peaks and valleys when refined sugars are out of the picture!

 Zap the Caffeine Habit

-The next step is to eliminate the daily caffeine habit.
+The next step is to eliminate the caffeine habit.
 Caffeine is another adrenal killer and is very aging to the body.
-Coffee is the worst of the worst when it comes to caffeine.
+Coffee and energy drinks are the worst of the worst when it comes to caffeine.
 You simply must get off of it, no excuses!
 And don’t get sucked in by the arguments that coffee is loaded with antioxidants or all those “sponsored by the coffee industry” studies showing coffee benefits.
 This article gives you some delicious options for natural wake-me-ups and healthy coffee substitutes like a dandelion latte.